Terreform ONE

 They are a pro bono studio and lab for adept architects, planners, scientists, and urban studies specialists to investigate and refine the broader framework of ecological city design.
 The organization strives to inspire unique solutions for global sustainability in the following categories; air quality, smart mobility, renewable power, infrastructure, food access, recycling waste processes, clean water, and equitable economies.
-The group seeks to encourage public appreciation for the numerous methods in which architecture and urban design improves human life.
+The group seeks to encourage public appreciation for the numerous methods in which architecture and urbanism improves human life.

 History

 The organization was co-founded in May 2006 by Mitchell Joachim, Maria Aiolova and others in response to the need for urgent long-standing research on sustainable cities.
 After entering a series of open design competitions the organization then began taking on a number of urban projects, engaging local neighborhoods with members of the design community to broaden a ground up alternative to overdevelopment.
+Mark Chambers has succeeded Vivian Kuan, who served with distinction for eleven years as executive director.

 Activity

 To further the humanitarian aim of Terrform ONE's directives, the group began offering the ONE Prize, a public design and science award focused on green urbanity.
 Over the years the jury has included some of the most notable figures in urban pedagogy and practice: NYC Planning Commissioner Amanda Burden, Parks Commissioner Adrian Benepe, Michael Colgrove, Helena Durst, Bjarke Ingels, Kate Ascher, James Corner, Carol Coletta, William J. Mitchell, Margaret Crawford, Cameron Sinclair, among others.